-When you are applying for a teaching position, a typical job interview question is, "What type of classroom management structure would you implement if you were hired today?"
+When you're applying for a teaching position, a typical job interview question is, "What type of classroom management structure would you implement if you were hired?"

 Types of Classroom Management Styles